Solartraveler/ps2toUsb/README.md

 -All but one key on my TATEL-K282 S26381-K257-L120 Siemens Nixdorf keyboard

--Sending the LED state back from the host
+-Sending the LED state back from the host under Linux

+-The keyboard was tested with the following platforms:
+- Linux 5.5.9
+- Windows 10 2020H2
+- Asus Eee 1015PEM BIOS
+- Thinkpad T440 BIOS
+- Intel NUC6CAYB BIOS
+- Gigabyte AB350M-Gaming 3 BIOS

+The BIOS mode is known not to support the status LEDs.
+Unfortunately, adding the BIOS support, results in Windows using this mode too.
+So use version 0.9.1 if you want to have the status LEDs working under Windows.

 -Macro recorder and playback